 ASERCOM and its members combine excellent industry and technology intelligence.
-The association’s detailed recommendations for using frequency inverters with positive displacement refrigerant compressors have been published in the following guide books.
+The association’s detailed recommendations for the use of variable frequency drives with positive displacement refrigeration compressors have been published in the following guides.

 The rating standards for compressor and condensing unit performance data assume publication of data representative for the average produced units.
 The tolerance allowed according to the AHRI and EN standards is regularly reconsidered during revisions.
 These standards do contain descriptions of the rating conditions and associated tolerance values.
 The tolerance values in AHRI 510, AHRI 520, AHRI 540, AHRI 570, EN 12900 and EN 13215 are varying with the rating conditions and are considered necessary with the present state of USA and European production and testing standards.

 The scope of this guideline is to give an overview of the relation between the dew and mid temperature for non-azeotropic mixtures, highlight the difference in performance and give a recommendation for converting the performance of the compressor regulated by the existing standards to mid-temperature performance.
 In this case, any misunderstanding and wrong interpretations of the result are avoided.